divensambhwani/MovieLens-100K_Recommender-System/README.md

   - FInding the threshold value using the F1 score

-  -Finding the optimal value for K using precision and recall
+  - Finding the optimal value for K using precision and recall

 7-Recommendations to users